 Do you offer refunds?

 We contract with our clients on a pre-paid hourly basis.
-Should you decide to cancel our agreement, we will refund payment for any unused research time, minus expenses.
+Should you decide to cancel our agreement, we will refund payment for any unused research time, minus expenses and minimum hours threshold.